Henry Simard

-Henry Simard was born on 17 February 1836 in Murray Bay, Lower Canada to Thomas Simard.
-He was educated at the Collège de Sainte-Anne-de-la-Pocatière in La Pocatière, Quebec.
+Henry Simard was born on 17 February 1836 in Malbaie, Lower Canada to Thomas Simard.
+He was educated at the Collège de Sainte-Anne-de-la-Pocatière in the village of Sainte-Anne-de-la-Pocatière.
 In 1851, Simard married Justine Gagnon, the daughter of fellow Liberal political figure Adolphe Gagnon (b.
 1810 - d.
 1885).

 Simard served as an assistant inspector for Weights and Measures for Charlevoix for 15 years before he began his political career.
 He was elected to office on 5 March 1891 and died in office on 6 November 1895.
 He was 59 years old at the time of his death and he had served approximately 1,708 days (4 years, 8 months, and 4 days) in office.